duckiewhy/Transparent-and-MultiWindow-FNF/README.md

 `popupWindow(1280, 720, 'Testing Testing', 500);`

-If you'd like to get rid of the window, you can do that but simply adding this code:
+If you'd like to get rid of the window, you can do that by simply adding this code:

 ```
 if (windowDad != null)